Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

-Given the importance of data augmentation in the success of VCL, several recent works have sought to understand properties of successful data augmentation as well as the role of data augmentation while learning representations \cite{Xiao21_WhatShouldNotBeContrastive,Tian20_WhatMakesForGoodViews,Purushwalkam20_DemystifyingCL, Kugelgen_ProvablySeparates, Zimmermann_Inverts}.
-Intuitively, data augmentation should expand the original training set with samples that are sufficiently similar, thereby preserving task-relevant information, while also sufficiently dissimilar, so as to prevent trivially easy positive pairs.
-This intuition can be quantified with two metrics, affinity and diversity~\cite{Lopes20_AffinityDiversity}.
-Affinity measures the distribution shift between the augmented sample distribution and the original sample distribution.
-Diversity quantifies how difficult it is to learn from augmented samples instead of only training samples.

-While augmentations that best improve performance optimize for both affinity and diversity~\cite{Lopes20_AffinityDiversity}, it is not clear that domain-agnostic graph augmentations also optimize for both metrics.
-For example, molecular graph classification is a commonly-used benchmark when evaluating GCL frameworks.
-However, as noted in Fig.~\ref{fig:molecules}, just a few node/edge/feature perturbations suffice to invalidate a molecule or significantly alter its function.
-Augmented data is sufficiently diverse, but it is not clear if creating invalid molecule samples also leads to low affinity or out-of-distribution samples.
+Given the importance of data augmentation in representation learning, several works~\cite{Xiao21_WhatShouldNotBeContrastive,Tian20_WhatMakesForGoodViews,Purushwalkam20_DemystifyingCL, Kugelgen_ProvablySeparates, Zimmermann_Inverts} have investigated its properties.
+Recently, Gontijo-Lopes et al.~\cite{Lopes20_AffinityDiversity} identified an empirical trade-off when selecting amongst augmentations to improve model generalization.
+Intuitively, augmentations should generate samples that are close enough to the original data to share task-relevant semantics and different enough to prevent trivially similar samples.
+This trade-off can be quantified through two metrics, \textit{affinity} and \textit{diversity}.
+Affinity measures the distribution shift between the augmented and original sample distributions.
+Diversity quantifies how difficult it is to learn from augmented samples instead of only training samples \cite{Lopes20_AffinityDiversity}.
+While augmentations that best improve generalization optimize for both metrics~\cite{Lopes20_AffinityDiversity}, it is not clear that DAGAs also optimize for both.
+For example, molecular graph classification tasks are commonly used to evaluate GCL frameworks.
+However, as noted in Fig.~\ref{fig:molecules}, limited perturbations are needed to invalidate a molecule or significantly alter its function.
+Here, augmented data is sufficiently diverse, but it is not clear if creating invalid molecule samples also leads to low affinity, indicating that task-relevant information have been destroyed.
+We conduct the following experiment to understand the affinity of DAGAs on benchmark datasets.

-\mypar{Hypothesis.} We argue that while it is not expected that accuracy on augmented data will match that of clean data, augmented accuracy should be nontrivial if augmentations are indeed information-preserving~\cite{Kugelgen_ProvablySeparates, flearning}.